The book of tomorrow -Cecelia Ahern

 What is on the back of the book?

-Born into the lap of luxury and comfortable in the here and now, spoiled, tempestuous Tamara Goodwin has never had to look to the future – until the abrupt dead of her father leaves her and her mother a mountain of debt and forces them to move in with Tamara’s peculiar aunt and uncle in a tiny countryside village.
-Tamara is lonely and bored, with a travelling library as her own diversion.
-There she find a large leather bound book with a gold clasp and padlock, but no author name or title.
-Intrigued, she pries open the lock, and what she finds inside takes the breath away.
-Tamara sees entries written in her own handwriting, and dated for the following day.
-When the next day unfolds exactly as recorded, Tamara realizes she may have found a solution to her problems.
-But in her quest to find answers, Tamara son learns that some pages are better left unturned and that, try as she may she mustn’t interfere with fate.
+Born into the lap of luxury and comfortable in the here and now, spoiled, tempestuous Tamara Goodwin has never had to look to the future – until the abrupt death of her father leaves her and her mother a mountain of debt and forces them to move in with Tamara’s peculiar aunt and uncle in a tiny countryside village.
+Tamara is lonely and bored, with a traveling library as her diversion.
+There she finds a large leather-bound book with a gold clasp and padlock, but no author name or title.
+Intrigued, she pries open the lock, and what she finds inside takes her breath away.
+Tamara sees entries written in her handwriting and dated for the following day.
+When the next day unfolds exactly as recorded, Tamara realises she may have found a solution to her problems.
+But in her quest to find answers, Tamara’s son learns that some pages are better left unturned and that, try as she may she mustn’t interfere with fate.

 What did I think?

-It had humour, doubt and love in all the right places.
+It had humour, doubt, and love in all the right places.
 I have grown to like Tamara not only because she has a good heart but also because I understand.
 She hurts people with words without wanting to.
-She is not a girl but she is also not a woman even though she wants to be, badly.
+She is not just a girl anymore but she is also not yet a grown woman even though she wants to be, badly.

 The book also has a bit of crazy which makes it even more exciting.
 It’s a good book, I recommend it.
-It looks beautiful but the pages, the words that make it special.
-Read it, it’s worth it.
-It gives of a good message and was an easy read.
+The cover is also very pretty but the gem is definitely on the inside.

 Have you ever read the book of tomorrow?